CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

 ???
 Tip

-    A single piece of metadata, or an AVU, is made up of attributes, values, and units.
+    A single piece of metadata, or an AVU, comprises an attribute, value, and unit.
 An attribute is a changeable property or characteristic of the file or folder you have selected that can be set to a value.
 For example, "time point" might be an attribute of a file, while '7' could be its value, and "hour" a unit of the time point.